 Virtual learning has become the “new normal” and drives higher levels of effectiveness

 The virtual learning environment is here to stay and will become the “new normal” for many employers.
 An unanticipated outcome of the COVID-19 pandemic is that it demonstrated to employers that there are many benefits to virtual work environments.
-As a result, many companies may not bring employees back to the office post-pandemic or will do so with a hybrid approach.
+As a result, many companies may not bring employees back to the office or will do so with a hybrid approach.
 Even for those companies who choose to bring almost everyone back, virtual training provides higher levels of flexibility and effectiveness, so the benefits can be realized by all.
-While the Covid-19 situation has presented many challenges, accelerating the move to a more virtual training and learning environment has certainly been a step in the right direction.
-This approach consistently provides higher levels of engagement and effectiveness which drives improved customer experience, better business outcomes and associate satisfaction and retention.
+Whether they choose a hybrid or an all-in-office approach, during the transition process, employers should take additional steps to ensure that employees feel safe during training programs.
+Instead of holding training sessions in traditional classroom settings, employers should consider on-site virtual training.
+This can be easily accomplished by equipping associates’ cubicles with virtual classroom setups and allowing them to remain at their desks during sessions.
+This approach benefits both employees and employers:

 The Northridge Group helps clients redesign training programs to transform them for use in customized virtual or blended training environments.
 Our team uses an engaging and interactive approach and has experience pinpointing gaps in learning and working to develop appropriate solutions.
 Clients report that their associates are more confident in their jobs because of our revamped virtual training programs.